Bennington Museum Teachers’ Institute: Museums as Resources

 Host: Deana Mallory, Director of Public Programs, Bennington Museum

-Course Description: The Common Core Learning Standards emphasize the use of primary documents and skills such as critical thinking, citing evidence, understanding multiple perspectives, and engaging in constructive conversation.
+Course Description: Curriculum Standards, including the Common Core Learning Standards and C3 Framework, emphasize the importance of inquiry and the use of primary source documents for developing skills such as critical thinking, citing evidence, considering multiple perspectives, and engaging in discussion.
 Museums have been using these techniques for many years and are excellent resources for important primary and secondary documents, images, and the art and objects that help us engage students in every kind of learning.
-Many educators are not aware of the scope of resources available at museums or how to access them.
-They may not feel confident in their own abilities to use art, objects and archival documents as teaching tools.
-The goal of this course is to teach educators how to access, understand, and use the resources available to them through museums to support their curriculum and engage learners.
-Throughout the course, participants will learn how to access museum collections through online catalogs, techniques for engaging students in conversation about art and objects, and how to use those conversations to achieve learning objectives across the curriculum, including social studies, English language arts, and mathematics.
+Through this course, educators will gain a deeper understanding of the resources available at museums, how to access them, and how to use them in their lessons.

 A Quick Overview